New fitness for human habitation legislation – what it means for RPs

 Kirsty has been the convener of the local government North West Practitioners’ Anti-Social Behaviour Special Interest Group for a number of years and is a member of Manchester County Court User Group and a member of Social Landlords Nuisance Group.

 Kirsty demonstrates ‘thought leadership’ outside the firm, speaking regularly at high-profile conferences and seminars, and contributing to articles in the housing and legal press.
-In November Kirsty spoke at the Resolve Anti-social Behaviour National Conference, sharing best practice and assessing the effectiveness of a new civil injunction that came into force in 2015.
-This year Kirsty also wrote for the Law Journal on new anti-social behaviour tools and powers that can be used following breach of tenancy.
+Kirsty is also a 'go to' lawyer for the national media on stories relating to anti-social behaviour and has regularly contributed to BBC Radio.
+Kirsty has spoken at the Resolve Anti-social Behaviour National Conference, sharing best practice and assessing the effectiveness of a new civil injunction that came into force in 2015, and has also recently delivered legal seminars for CIHNW on tackling vexatious complainants.

 Kirsty qualified in 2008 and joined Croftons from Salford City Council's legal team.